Sichelburg Castle in Falzes stands out for its tower-like form and its small oriels

 Image gallery: Sichelburg Castle

-After buying the castle in 1999/2000, the municipality of Falzes renovated the building.
-During these works, a gothic fresco frieze and loopholes came to light.
-Nowadays the castle houses a restaurant with a wine bar and a conference room.
+Currently the castle is in the hands of the municipality of Falzes who renovated it in 1999-2000.
+During these renovation works, a Gothic frieze and loopholes were brought to light.
+For some years the fortress has been housing a winery and a conference room.

 Contact info